 When there is something to do for someone-Kali is calling us to play.
 We love that play.
 She Herself said once (She was hiding in someone, and He said it was Her).
 "Inasmuch as ye did it unto one of the least of these, My little ones, ye did it unto Me."
 Is not that like a fairy story!
 And what funny places She, the Great Mother, can hide in!
-Another time She said "Lift the stone, and they shalt find Me.
-Cleave the most and they are It." thou shalt find Me.
+Another time She said "Lift the stone, and thou shalt find Me.
 Cleave the wood, and there am I!"
 Did you ever lift a stone or break a piece of wood to see what was inside?
 Did you ever think that was God-at the heart of things?
 How beautifully Kali plays!
 You might find Her anywhere!